Table Tennis Rules: ITTF Guidelines

 Rallying

 Once the serve is completed, the players must hit the ball back and forth over the net, keeping it in play.
-The ball must always be struck above the table's surface and must pass over or around the net without touching it.
 Players must alternate hitting the ball and allow it to bounce on their side of the table before returning it.

 A point is scored when the opponent fails to make a legal return.
 This includes hitting the ball into the net, allowing it to bounce twice on their side of the table, hitting it out of bounds, or failing to make a proper return after the ball has bounced once on their side.